-The flash override switch is used to execute a firmware download using the flash executable on supported UCNAs.
+The flash override switch is used to execute a firmware download using the flash executable file on supported UCNAs.

-Note: The Flash Override command applies to Linux ElxflashOffline only.
+Note: The flash override switch applies to Linux ElxflashOffline and Elxflash Standalone only.

-./elxflash /f /auto /fo - Forces a firmware and boot code download using auto-discovery and downloads the firmware to supported UCNAs using the flash executable.
+./elxflash /f /auto /fo - Forces a firmware and boot code download using auto-discovery, and downloads the firmware to supported UCNAs using the flash executable file.

-- The fwmatrix.txt file is ignored.
-The desired versions of firmware and boot code must be placed in their respective directories. - If multiple versions of firmware and boot code are found for an adapter, Elxflash uses the highest versions when performing the firmware and boot code downloads. - The flash executable is used to download firmware to supported UCNAs.
+• The fwmatrix.txt file is ignored.
+The desired versions of firmware and boot code must be placed in their respective directories.

+- If multiple versions of firmware and boot code are found for an adapter, Elxflash uses the most recent versions when performing the firmware and boot code downloads. - The flash executable file is used to download firmware to supported UCNAs.

-./elxflash /f /fo - Forces a firmware and boot code download using the fwmatrix.txt file and downloads the firmware to supported UCNAs using the flash executable.
+./elxflash /f /fo - Forces a firmware and boot code download using the fwmatrix.txt file, and downloads the firmware to supported UCNAs using the flash executable file.

-- For each installed and supported adapter, a forced download of firmware and boot code occurs using the versions specified in the fwmatrix.txt file. - The flash executable is used to download firmware to supported UCNAs.
+- For each installed and supported adapter, a forced download of firmware and boot code occurs using the versions specified in the fwmatrix.txt file. - The flash executable file is used to download firmware to supported UCNAs.